 Before learning about the life cycle of stars and the astrophysical processes that are involved, it is useful to know something about the fundamental features of all stars in the universe.

 Stars are luminous spheres of burning gas that are between 13 and 180,000 times the diameter (width) of the Earth.
-The Sun is the nearest star to Earth, and is 109 times its diameter.
-For an object to qualify as a star, it must be large enough for nuclear fusion to have been triggered in its core.
+The Sun is the nearest star to Earth and is 109 times its diameter.
+For an object to qualify as a star, it must be large enough for gravitational forces to have created enough pressure in its core to trigger nuclear fusion.

 The surface temperature of the Sun is 5,500 °C, with a core temperature as high as 15 million °C. For other stars, the surface temperature can range from 3,000 to 50,000 °C. Stars are predominantly composed of hydrogen (71%) and helium (27%) gases, with traces of heavier elements such as oxygen, carbon, neon and iron.

 Some smaller stars have lived since the earliest era of the universe, showing no signs of dying after more than 13 billion years of existence.
 Others (the biggest and hottest) live only a few million years before burning through all their fuel.
 These stars can have 300 times the mass (weight) of the Sun and be 9 million times as luminous.
 Conversely, the smallest stars can be 1/10th of the mass and have 1/10,000th of the luminosity.

 Without stars we would simply not exist.
 These cosmic behemoths use nuclear fusion to produce the elements that planetary systems and living beings are made of (carbon, oxygen, iron, etc.).
 The next sections will describe this process by outlining the different stages in the life cycles of stars.

 Stars are born when nebulous clouds of hydrogen and helium gas coalesce under the force of gravity (see above).
 Sometimes a shock wave from a nearby supernova is required to produce areas of high density in the cloud.